Joe7M/SmallBasicPIGPIO/docs/index.md

 ***
 ## News

+### SmallBASIC PiGPIOv2 available now at https://joe7m.github.io/smallbasic.pigpio2/.
+PiGPIOv2 can be used on all Raspberry Pis from Zero to Pi 5.
+Version 1 is depreciated now.

 ### SmallBasicPiGPIO does not support Raspberry Pi 5
 Februrar 14 2024: SmallBasicPiGPIO uses the library PiGPIO.
 PiGPIO supports only Raspberry Pi 1 to 4 and Pi Zero 1 and 2.
 At the moment I don't have a/the plan to port SmallBasicPiGPIO to the Raspberry Pi 5.